Sheet metal fabrication: leveling, roll-forming, and secondary operations

 Secondary processes

-Further manufacturing processes such as punching, embossing, deep-drawing, perforating, notching and slotting can be integrated into a roll-forming line.
+Further manufacturing processes such as punching, embossing, perforating, notching, and slotting can be integrated into a roll-forming line.
 Closed tube-like profiles can also be produced by roll forming.
 In this case, an additional joining process is required, usually seam welding.
 Longitudinally welded tubes are an example of typical products made using this method.

 CAD technologies